OlgaCarvalho/beautiful-jekyll/_posts/2022-01-06-encoding-vs-encryption-vs-hashing.md

 A very common use case is *password hashing*.

-A service provider only saves a *hash* of your password, enabling the provider to validate your password without having to save the password itself.
+A service provider only saves a *hash* of your password, enabling the service to validate your password without having to save the password itself.

 This means the provider won't have direct access to your passwords, and if the database with the passwords' hashes is compromised, an attacker should not be able to compute the passwords from their hashes.
 This of course doesn't stop the attacker to use a *Pass the Hash* attack to try to authenticate to the service, but this is a story for another day 😁.